 Leadership affords such opportunity in a big way because of the power to lead others to greatness while completing a successful mission – ending with a win-win.
-Nothing is more fulfilling to me than helping others to grow and develop, and to help them find joy and fulfillment in their work while assisting them achieve successful mission completion.
+Nothing is more fulfilling to me than helping others to grow and develop and to help them find joy and fulfillment in their work while assisting them to achieve successful mission completion.

 What do you believe is the key to effective communication with your team?

 Communication involves conveying information and getting feedback.
 But it is much, much more.

 To start with, it is important to be clear and concise in conveying information while knowing your audience, paying attention to feedback, and acting on it as appropriate.

 No matter how well you think you’ve done conveying information, you need to ensure they understand the meaning of your message.
 Although this is elementary, what we often miss is the collateral meaning we convey.
 We must ensure such meaning is effective and healthy.

 For instance, if you convey you are large and in charge, your team may feel belittled and will pay more attention to those feelings than your message.
 They’ll likely miss the meaning you intended (unless your message is that you are large and in charge – something I strongly discourage).
 How you regard them and how you are with them will strongly impact your ability to effectively communicate.

 How do you keep people motivated despite obstacles or setbacks?

 Motivation is a widely studied and debated topic.
 Since organizations, teams, situations, missions, obstacles and setbacks can differ significantly, understanding a few simple things about the nature of people is essential.
 This sounds complicated, but it isn’t.
 Just keep a few things in mind.